li-li-github/cytoself/README.md

 embeddings = trainer.infer_embeddings(data=data)
 ```
 `trainer.infer_embeddings` takes as input either an image, in which case it returns a single embedding, or a torch.dataloader object, in which case it returns embeddings for an entire epoch of the dataloader.
-Additional details about requirements for a dataloader to be used with `CytoselfFullTrainer` can be found in [general_modules.py](https://github.com/royerlab/cytoself/example_scripts/general_modules.py).
+Additional details about dataloader requirements for use with `CytoselfFullTrainer` can be found in [general_modules.py](https://github.com/royerlab/cytoself/example_scripts/general_modules.py).

 # Train a new model from example OpenCell data